-The Agricultural Systems Management (ASM) major prepares students for careers involving the delivery, management, and support of technical and business systems for food, agricultural, or closely related industries.

-The ASM major blends the study of mechanized systems principles, computer-based technologies, business management, agricultural sciences, and communications.
-Students complete courses in machinery principles, off-road power systems, precision agriculture, commodity handling and processing, natural resources management, electrical and electronic systems, and information/decision support technology.
+The Agricultural Systems Management (ASM) program combines an understanding of the agricultural, biological, and physical sciences with economics, managerial, and technical skills.
+This understanding of science, systems management, and applications engineering can be applied to a career in the production and processing of food, feed, fiber, and fuel, and the marketing, sales, and distribution of agricultural products and services.
+Students focus on the application of engineering principles, the study of technology used in agriculture, and the integration of business management concepts in the agricultural, food, and closely related industries.
+Students complete courses in machinery principles, off-road power systems, precision agriculture, commodity handling and processing, natural resources management, electrical and electronic systems, and information and decision support technology.

-Taking courses in accounting, economics, marketing,management,business law,sales,and finance develops a strong business background.
+Taking courses in accounting, economics, marketing, management, business law, sales, and finance develops a strong business background.
 Personal career objectives may be pursued through specialization in areas such as agribusiness, production agriculture, or applied technology.
-Students are encouraged to also minor in agribusiness, business administration, or another discipline.
+Students are encouraged to minor in agribusiness, business administration, communications, or another agricultural discipline.

-Agricultural Systems Management graduates are typically employed in positions that provide a link between the researcher, designer, engineer, manufacturer, and the consumer.
+Agricultural Systems Management graduates are typically employed in positions that provide the link between the researcher, designer, engineer, manufacturer and the consumer.
 Employers include: 1) companies and agencies that provide inputs, products, and services for agricultural production; 2) companies or agencies in the business of handling, storing, processing, and distributing agricultural products/commodities and processed food or non-food products; and 3) companies and agencies that supply physical and business services to rural and urban communities.
-Graduates also are frequently self-employed as owners/operators of commercial farms and businesses, and as crop consultants or production specialists.
+This degree is ideal for those interested in careers in technical sales or management of an agriculture-related business involved in production, processing, or manufacturing.
+Graduates of the program are frequently self-employed as owners/operators of commercial farms, ranches and businesses.
+They are often also employed as crop consultants or production specialists.
+The flexibility of the program allows students the opportunity to tailor the curriculum to complement their career goals.